guettli/programming-guidelines/README.md

 -   Code maintained by a reliable upstream (like Python, PostgreSQL, Django, Linux, Node.js, Typescript, ...) is more reliable than my code.

+### Avoid low-level stuff

+For me this means to avoid: Assembler, C, C++, Rust, golang ...

+These tools are great if you want maximum performance.

+My goal is to create something useful.
+Maybe I optimize later.

 ### fewer resources, fewer bugs

 There are several ways to give data to a method.